dmarti/PUFFIN/README.md

 or service to produce desired behavior in the buyer.
 Today's web advertising ecosystem, however, is more complex.
-Advertising placement decisions are encoded in software run in the buyer's browser, under control of the buyer, and can therefore be designed to produce desired behavior in the seller.
+Advertising placement decisions are encoded in software run in the buyer's browser, which is the agent of its user.
+The rules of the market can therefore be designed to produce desired behavior in the seller.

 The browser